2nd lifeguard supervisor charged with sexually assaulting teen employee

 Another former supervisor in the Chicago Park District’s lifeguard program is facing sexual assault charges, the latest alleged misconduct in a scandal surrounding the program that led to former park district Supt.
 Mike Kelly’s resignation last year.

-Leading up to the attack, Cox allegedly sexually harassed the teenager by making comments about his sexual prowess.
+Leading up to the attack, Coz allegedly sexually harassed the teenager by making comments about his sexual prowess.

-She told Cox to stop repeatedly until she was able to get away from him and leave the locker room, Hanichak said.
+She told Coz to stop repeatedly until she was able to get away from him and leave the locker room, Hanichak said.

 He had never been arrested before and currently lives with his fiance in Naperville, an assistant public defender said.
 He was employed and volunteers as a DJ at special events, the defense attorney added.